da4asandbox/modules-css/module-2/README.md

 ![](https://images.unsplash.com/photo-1542903660-eedba2cda473?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1170&q=80)

-This class introduces students to "historicizing data" - the idea that data is not simply quantifiable information, but all data has a history behind it that shaped its production.
+<br>This class introduces students to "historicizing data" - the idea that data is not simply quantifiable information, but all data has a history behind it that shaped its production.
 <br><br>[Link to full "Day 2.1" lesson plan.](/module-2/2-1/)

 #### Day 2.2: Slavery and Data {href=/module-2/2-2/}